LeeChangYoon/Machine-Learning-Basics-And-Applications/README.md

-# Machine-Learning-Basics
+# Machine-Learning-Basics-And-Applications
-Machine learning basics, especially about the supervised learning.
+Machine learning basics and applications, especially about the supervised learning.